newjersey/feedback-api/README.md

 This project has been generated using the `aws-nodejs-typescript` template from the [Serverless framework](https://www.serverless.com/).
 For detailed instructions, please refer to the [documentation](https://www.serverless.com/framework/docs/providers/aws/).

+PII is automatically redacted from comments using AWS Comprehend, starting at timestamp 1696300983482.

 ## Installation/deployment instructions

 Depending on your preferred package manager, follow the instructions below to deploy your project.